Richard Shelley: The petition

 Two accounts are extant of the petition he presented on behalf of his fellow Catholics, at that time severely limited by legislation in the practice of their religion.

 One is by Peter Penkevel, who was his servant in the Marshalsea at the time of his death.
 This is printed by John Hungerford Pollen.
-Peter Penkevel says he came to London about 1584, when Mr. Robert Bellamy and others were prisoners in the Marshalsea: but Robert Bellamy was not committed there till 30 January 1586.
+Peter Penkevel says he came to London about 1584, when Robert Bellamy and others were prisoners in the Marshalsea: but Robert Bellamy was not committed there till 30 January 1586.
 So Penkevel must be wrong in his dates, and all that he knows about the petition, which was presented (as he says, to the queen) nearly a year previously, is mere hearsay.

 John Strype on the other hand seems to have seen the petition, and according to him it was presented to Parliament.
 The only result was that Richard Shelley was sent to the Marshalsea, 15 March 1585.
 There he remained till his death, which probably took place in February or March, 1586.
 He was certainly alive and in the Marshalsea in October, 1585.
 He was sick when Peter Penkevel came to him, and "shortly after died, a constant confessor in the said prison".